Xarakipi/TIL/project_gobot/README.md

 ***

-* Write Telegram bot in Go language that will show my GitHub repository and tasks
+* Create Telegram bot in Go language that will show my GitHub repository and tasks

 * Bot must understand these 3 commands